ITI-Sales-Graduation-Project/Tableau/README.md

 ## 5. Geospatial Dashboard (Customer Distribution and Supply Chain).

 ### Features
-- **Total Sales by Country: Displays the total number of sales for each country.
+- **Total Sales by Country**: Displays the total number of sales for each country.
-- **Supply Chain Flow: Maps the origin and destination points of shipments globally, showing movement between countries.
+- **Supply Chain Flow**: Maps the origin and destination points of shipments globally, showing movement between countries.
-- **Country Performance by Sales Volume: Highlights the performance of countries based on the total sales data.
+- **Country Performance by Sales Volume**: Highlights the performance of countries based on the total sales data.
-- **Customer Hotspot Map: Identifies countries with the highest customer distribution and demand.
+- **Customer Hotspot Map**: Identifies countries with the highest customer distribution and demand.
-- **Sales by Supply Chain Route: Shows the relationship between sales volume and the origin-destination routes for each country.
+- **Sales by Supply Chain Route**: Shows the relationship between sales volume and the origin-destination routes for each country.